forseti-security/forseti-security/docs/prerequisites/README.md

 You will use this API key in the deployment templates or as a flag value for the Forseti Security commandline tools.

-If you do not want to send email notification, just do not specify the email recipient in the flag or the Deployment Manager yaml.
+If you do not want to send email notification, do not specify the email recipient in the flag or the Deployment Manager yaml.

 **Note:** By default, SendGrid includes an invisible tracking pixel in your emails,